 In 2015-16, BMSC updated and extended our regional hydrogeology study to evaluate the interactions between competing users of the Mogoraib River aquifer (see text box for key study results).
 The study provides more comprehensive information regarding aquifer dynamics and recharge, and is being incorporated into the mine water management plans.

-In 2015, approximately 119,000 m³ (7% of water use) was recycled from the TMF and returned to the plant as process water, a decrease of 61% over the amount recycled in 2014.
-The decrease is related to the increased acidity of the tailings pond due to the practice of sending naturally acidic pit water to the TMF.
+The primary water demand is in the process plant.
+Water is considered a valuable resource and BMSC invests in technology to further improve our reuse.
+Water is recovered from the tailings before discharge to the pond and recycled from the Tailings Management Facility (TMF) and returned to the plant as process water.
+Treated sewage also discharges to the TMF.
+In 2016, approximately 107,105 m3 (4.5% of water use) was recycled from the TMF, a reduction of 10% over the amount recycled in 2015.
+The decrease is related to the increased acidity of the tailings pond due to the practice of sending pit water to the TMF.
 The acidic nature of the pit water, combined with the metal species (i.e., free Cu), impedes recovery in the plant.
+An upgraded return water treatment plant was inaugurated in late 2016, which should increase the recycle rate.
 No water is discharged from TMF to the surrounding area as it does not meet the IFC effluent discharge standard.

 Water quantity and quality is monitored continuously on-site.
 The environmental laboratory was significantly advanced in 2016 and is now fully operational.